Trampoline safety is of paramount importance! There have been several news reports warning of the dangers of trampolining in the past few years.

 Get A Trampoline Cover

 If left unused in the sun, snow, or rain for prolonged periods.
 It also helps minimize the need to clear and wipe dry after rain and snow.

 - Make sure the trampoline is set up properly: Follow the manufacturer’s instructions and double-check before use.
 Make sure the frame, springs or elastic cords, pads, safety enclosure, net, and ladder (if any) are securely fixed.

-- It is advisable to have only one person jumping on a trampoline at a time.
+- Having only one person jumping on a trampoline at a time is advisable.
 This especially applies to kids who get easily carried away in the fun and might bump heads or crash into each other.
-If you are standing on the trampoline to supervise or assist a child, make sure the trampoline is rated for your combined weight (see point 2 above).
+If you are standing on the trampoline to supervise or assist a child, make sure the trampoline is rated for your combined weight.

 - Warn and check that young children or pets do not crawl under a trampoline at any time.
 You might want to purchase and install a skirt.

 - Make sure the trampoline mat is dry before each use to prevent unexpected slips and falls.

 - Clear snow off the trampoline as soon as possible as the weight can stretch the springs/cords.

 - Occasionally check the springs, bolts, etc. to make sure they have not come loose or are severely rusted.
 Tighten bolts, lubricate springs, and order replacements as needed.